Identification of vaccine effects when exposure status is unknown: CECE in Time-to-Event Settings

-See Appendix \ref{sec app: time-to-event} for details and a proof.
-Thus, like the point exposure and point outcome setting, we do not need to measure common causes of $E_j$ and $Y_k$, $j,k \in \{0,\dots,K\}$, in order to point identify the relative CECE and bound the absolute CECE in time-to-event settings.\footnote{We restrict all our discussion to results on \textit{risks}, not \textit{rates} such as hazards.
-Despite the fact that hazards are sometimes reported as "efficacy parameters" in infectious disease settings, there are well-known limitations of considering causal estimands on the hazard scale, see e.g.\ \cite{robins1986new,hernan2010hazards}, because of the conditioning on a post-treatment event -- here previous outcomes $Y$ -- that is affected by treatment.}
+See e\ref{sec app: time-to-event} for details and a proof.
+Thus, like the point exposure and point outcome setting, we do not need to measure common causes of $E_j$ and $Y_k$, $j,k \in \{0,\dots,K\}$, in order to point identify the relative CECE and bound the absolute CECE in time-to-event settings.

+We have restricted all our discussion to results on \textit{risks}, not \textit{rates} such as hazards.
+Despite the fact that hazards are sometimes reported as "efficacy parameters" in infectious disease settings, there are well-known limitations of considering causal estimands on the hazard scale, see e.g.\ \cite{robins1986new,hernan2010hazards,stensrud2019limitations,stensrud2020test}, because of the conditioning on a post-treatment event -- here outcomes at earlier times -- that is affected by treatment.

-\subsection{Excess and etiologic fractions}
+\subsection{Excess and Etiologic Fractions}

 Following Greenland and Robins \cite{greenland1988conceptual}, the excess (prevented) fraction quantifies the excess of outcomes under treatment vs.\ control.
-When the no effect on exposure assumption \eqref{ass: no indirect vaccine effect} and conditions \eqref{ass: cond trt ech}-\eqref{ass: exposure necessity} hold, the excess fraction among the exposed in interval $k$ is
+When the assumptions of Proposition \ref{thm: rel CECE time var} hold, the excess fraction among the exposed is

-which quantifies the proportionate increase in caseload under no treatment \cite{greenland1988conceptual,robins1989estimability}.
+which quantifies the increase in caseload under no treatment \cite{greenland1988conceptual,robins1989estimability}.
 In particular, the excess fraction conditional on exposure is equal to the unconditional excess fraction.
 Furthermore, \eqref{eq: excess fraction} is often what is reported as \textit{the vaccine efficacy} in clinical studies \cite{halloran2010design}.